-We’ll ask you to transfer a € 21,000,- package fee to our account before 15 June 2023 to avoid any delay in your immigration application.
-Sorry, but we can’t accept payments in installments.
-We know it’s a lot of money, but ‘sufficient financial means’ is a legal requirement - and living abroad is pricey.
+If you need us to apply for a residence permit for study, we’ll ask you to transfer a € 22,500 package fee to our account before 15 June 2024 to avoid any delay in your immigration application.
+Sorry, but we can’t accept payments in instalments.
+We know it’s a lot of money, but proving that you have ‘sufficient financial means’ is a legal requirement - and living abroad is pricey.

 The following costs will be deducted from the package fee:

-The leftover amount will ensure you have sufficient financial means to meet your costs.
+The leftover amount serves as proof that you have sufficient financial means to meet your costs of living in the Netherlands.
 It will be refunded to you after arrival, once you have opened a Dutch bank account.

 Please note: Legal fees don’t get refunded if you cancel, or if your immigration application is turned down.
 If the IND doesn’t approve your application, we’ll deduct the non-refundable application fees and the remaining amount will be refunded.
 On cancellation, we’ll deduct the legal application fees and a €100 cancellation fee and refund the difference.

 Before we start the immigration process, we can ask for info from IND and your previous educational institution(s).
-We can also withdraw your immigration status if you don’t start your course.
+We will also withdraw your immigration status if you don’t start your course.

 Keeping your residence permit

 It is important to understand that each year you need to meet two conditions to keep your residence permit.
 These conditions have to do with study progress and financial means.